majodev/majodev.github.io/src/subpages/resume/index.md

 ![resume picture](/static/resume/resume.png)

 ####An image?!?
-*My Résumé is embedded as image here to reduce the risk of my sensitive data being crawled by evil bots.
+*My résumé is embedded as image here to reduce the risk of my sensitive data being crawled by evil bots.
 Please download the PDF to get the proper printable version.*